ningchencontact/azure-docs.zh-tw/articles/active-directory/devices/howto-vm-sign-in-azure-ad-windows.md

 ---
-title: 使用 Azure Active Directory （預覽）登入 Azure 中的 Windows 虛擬機器
+title: Sign in to Windows virtual machine in Azure using Azure Active Directory (Preview)
-description: Azure AD 登入執行 Windows 的 Azure VM
+description: Azure AD sign in to an Azure VM running Windows
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices